Building D Repairs & Upgrades

 across College Drive, next to the softball field.
 It was rededicated John Osborne

 Field on Jan.
 26, 2013, with a brief ceremony, a first pitch thrown by Osborne, and

 an alumni game.

-The new running track, football practice field and soccer fields are expected to be
+The new running track, football practice field and soccer fields were completed in

 Student Services Center (SSC)

-This project consists of constructing a new 44,788 square-foot, two-story student
+This project consisted of constructing a new 44,788 square-foot, two-story student

 services building (building A) and a new 21,053 square-foot, two-story administrative